Interview updated 27th January 2018

 “In the early 1970s the London markets for my work closed down and I then spent a good few years, until the end of my writing days, working for D.C.
 Thomson of Dundee.
 My work spanned a wide range of their publications including, among others Commando (I actually wrote the opening issues of these under a pseudonym back in the early 1960s), Wizard, Hotspur, Valiant, Mandy, Bunty, Debbie, Judy and, finally, ‘Desperate Dan’ in The Dandy.”

-David’s time on “Dan Dare” is considered controversial by some, but it’s clear he remembers working on the strip with fondness — and is somewhat stunned by the sheer volume of inaccurate information about him and his work on the web.
+David’s time on “Dan Dare” is considered controversial by some, but it’s clear he remembers working on the strip with fondness — and when first encountering the internet was somewhat stunned by the sheer volume of inaccurate information about him and his work on the web.

 We’re delighted to be able to present David’s account of his comics career, together with questions posed about his work by several British comics fans, including Rod Barzilay, Jeremy Briggs, Stephen Winders and others.
 Over to David…